 GWD Project Mission Statement

-We serve a global community of choreographers and dancers to inspire action and international collaboration for water issues through the universal language of dance.
+We connect and support a global community of choreographers and dancers to inspire action and international collaboration for water issues through the universal language of dance.

 The Global Water Dances as an idea began with a small group of students of non-verbal communications all trained in Laban Movement Analysis, with decades of experience in producing Movement Choirs, events that use community dance to create social cohesion.
 Participation in planning local events or Global Water Dances is open to anyone who loves to move.